Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 \subsection{4d integrable coupled $\sigma$-models}

 So far we have only considered $\Omega$ which are nowhere vanishing.
 We now briefly consider what happens if we relax this constraint.
-We will find that the effective space-time actions we obtain do not describe the ASDYM equations.
+The effective space-time actions we obtain do not have classical equations of motion equivalent to the ASDYM equations.
 They do, however, admit a 4d Lax connection, and we will later see their symmetry reductions describe known 2d integrable theories.
 Furthermore, it is clear from the twistor description that the equations of motion for the models we obtain are related to holomorphic bundles over twistor space, albeit with the caveat that the partial connection may admit poles.\\

 We restrict ourselves to the following, fairly general, choice of $\Omega$